CasvanderGun/SNN-CAPSTONE/README.md

 ```

 #### Experiment 4: multi-spike count loss (evaluated on ttfs loss)
-This experiment is used to cross validate the time-to-first-spike loss function with the spike-count loss function.
+This experiment is used to cross validate the multi-spike spike-count loss function with the time-to-first-spike loss function.

 ```console